JakeDern/otel-arrow/docs/otap_basics.md

 defines the mechanics of how this process works including the types of messages that can be sent and the order that they must appear.
-This is inherently a stateful process, and persistent connections are used to transmit many batches of data between a client and a server.
+This is inherently a stateful process, and persistent connections are used to transmit many batches of data between a client and a server efficiently.

 ## OTAP Clients